aaron777collins/Control-Windows/README.md

 x - press twice, once for the top left of the object and once for the bottom right of the object.
 The program will try to find this object later and click the center.

+z - press twice, once for the top left of the object and once for the bottom right of the object.
+The program will try to find this object later and double-click the center.

 e - end sequence

 NOTE: